These DIY mudroom lockers added much needed storage and organization to this busy space.

 Painting the Lockers

-Now it is time to paint. (check out my painting tips here) I taped everything off I didn't want paint on and used my Graco paint sprayer to apply the paint.
-I am using Chalked by Benjamin Moore to paint these.
+Now it is time to paint. (check out my painting tips here).
+Tape off everything that you don't want paint on.
+I used my Graco paint sprayer to apply the paint.
+I am using the color Chalked by Benjamin Moore.
+You can see I also had my kitchen cabinets painted in the same color.

 After the paint was all dry I added these fun hooks from Amazon.
-I put 2 hooks in each locker so they could hang up a few things.
-Hopefully the lockers don't overflow too much.
+Two hooks in each locker are almost as good as a coat closet to hang up a few things.

 Building the Upper Cabinets

 For the cabinets, I first built my boxes.
 Cabinet boxes can be a little tricky, but there is a secret.
-Use a speed square and make sure your boxes are 100% square.
+Use a speed square to make sure your boxes are 100% square.

-To connect the sides of my boxes together I like to use a Kreg jig to make pocket holes.
-I put the pocket holes on the outside of the boxes.
-That way they are hidden once installed.
+To connect the sides of my boxes together I used a Kreg jig to make pocket holes.
+I put the pocket holes on the outside of the boxes so they are hidden once installed.
 To make it even stronger I glue them together as well.

 I made stationary shelves inside the cabinets.
 The pro to this is added strength.
 The con is that you can't move them.
 I had previously found some bins I wanted to use in the cabinets and used them for spacing on the shelves.